destaMo/Scrum-Notes/content/knowledge_base/istqb.md

 ### 🎓 Remarks

-- It is a nice option to allow the exam provider for display the certificate on the official ISTQB register, so it is visible on http://scr.istqb.org/.
-Although it is optional and up to candidate's call.
+- It is a nice option to allow the exam provider to display the certificate on the official ISTQB register, so it is visible on http://scr.istqb.org/.
+Although it is optional and up to candidate's call
 - It is recommended to pass the exam in English